 There are also several things that are not required but are recommended:

 - Insurance – You may need liability insurance and Title insurance to operate.
 Prices vary depending on the type and size of your business.
 Contact your local insurance company for more details.

-- Business Specific Requirements – Depending on the type of business that you are starting, they may also be additional requirements in the form of licenses and permits required.
-For example, any business that serves food will require things such as health inspections and fire inspections.
-Some who wants to do outfitting will require an outfitters license.
+- Business Specific Requirements – Depending on the type of business that you are starting, there may also be additional requirements in the form of licenses and permits required.
+For example, businesses that serve food will require health inspections and fire inspections.
+Someone who wants to do outfitting will require an outfitters license.

 - Labour Standards - When starting a business it is important to know the legislation that legally determines the minimum employment standards for employees.
 The purpose of this Act is to describe the rights and responsibilities of employers and employees in Nunavut.
 The Act also describes procedures for investigating complaints.
 The role of the Labour Standards Officer is to mediate and when required provide a decision concerning disputes between employers and employees involving rights and responsibilities.
 For more information contact the Department of Justice.

 - Safety Requirements - When starting a business it is important to know the regulations that affect your employee's safety.
 More details can be obtained by contacting the Worker's Compensation Board.